 I take it that this command is primarily about the heart of the people addressed.
 They (and we) should not make anything into a god, into something we worship instead or next to the one true God.
-In Isaiah chapter 44 the foolishness of worshipping idols instead of God is very clearly explained.
-“How can you expect a dead piece of wood to save you?”
-(Isaiah 44: 16, 17).
+In Isaiah 44, the foolishness of worshiping idols instead of God is very clearly explained.
+People cut down a tree, use part of it as firewood and make another part into an god.
+They don’t even stop and ask themselves: “Shall I fall down before a block of wood?”
+(Isaiah 44:19).
 Idols are completely meaningless.
-There is no one other than God who has created the heavens and the earth and all there is in it (44:24).
+There is no one other than God who has created the heavens and the earth and all there is in it (Isaiah 44:24).
 This is why He is worthy of our undivided love and worship.

 Other gods than God?

-In 1 Chronicles 16: 25 it says: “Great is the LORD, and greatly to be praised, and He is to be held in awe above all gods.”
+In 1 Chronicles 16:25 it says: “Great is the LORD, and greatly to be praised, and He is to be held in awe above all gods.”
 Does this mean that there are indeed other gods than God?
-The next verse gives a clear answer to this: “For all the gods of the peoples are idols, but the LORD made the heavens” (v.
-26).
+The next verse gives a clear answer to this: “For all the gods of the peoples are idols, but the LORD made the heavens” (1 Chronicles 16:25 26).
 In other words: only God is the true God who is the Creator of the heavens; other gods are nothing but idols with no power to create or save.

 The heavenly realms